abhijeetchopra/CKY-Parser/README.md

 Preposition -> into
 Preposition -> to
 Preposition -> send
+`

 ### Future Scope
- - Write clear instructions for users on how to specify grammar in the program input box / textarea.
+ - Write documentation to use the program including clear instructions for users on how to specify grammar in the program input box / textarea with proper syntax rules.
  - Add functionality in program to do automatic conversion of CFG to CNFG.
 The program should be able to recognize and accept both CNFG and CFG.
  - Ask user to specify which triangular form to use to generate the CKY parsing matrix.
 The program should be able to employ both the lower-triangular and upper-triangular form of the CKY parsing matrix.